Bolshekolpanskoye Rural Settlement

-Bolshekolpanskoe Rural Settlement is a rural settlement in Gatchina Municipal District of the Leningrad Oblast (Leningrad Province) in northern Russia.
-The Bolshekolpanskoe Rural Settlement contains 16 villages.
+Bolshekolpanskoye Rural Settlement is a rural settlement in Gatchina Municipal District of the Leningrad Oblast in northern Russia.
+The Bolshekolpanskoye Rural Settlement contains 16 villages.
 The administrative center is the village of Bolshiye Kolpany (Great Kolpany).

 Geography

-The Bolshekolpanskoe Rural Settlement is near the center of the Gatchina District, bordered on the north by the Pudostskim Rural Settlement, on the north-east by the Novyi Svet Rural Settlement and the City of Gatchina, on the east by the Kobrin Rural Settlement, on the south by the Roždestvenskoe Rural Settlement, on the south-west by Volosovsky Municipal District, on the west by the Elizavetinskoe Rural Settlement, and on the north-west by the Voyskovitskim Rural Settlement.
+The Bolshekolpanskoye Rural Settlement is near the center of the Gatchina District, bordered on the north by the Pudostskoye Rural Settlement, on the north-east by the Novyi Svet Rural Settlement and the City of Gatchina, on the east by the Kobrin Rural Settlement, on the south by the Rozhdestvenskoye Rural Settlement, on the south-west by Volosovsky Municipal District, on the west by the Elizavetinskoye Rural Settlement, and on the north-west by the Voyskovitskoye Rural Settlement.

-The Bolshekolpanskoe Rural Settlement covers 157 km2.
+The Bolshekolpanskoye Rural Settlement covers 157 km2.
 From Great Kolpany to the Gatchina District center is 8.5 km.
 The following highways run through the Settlement: